Alfresco/docs-alfresco/saml-module/1.1/config/adfs.md

 1. Run a full LDAP sync.
 This can be done by restarting Alfresco Content Services.

-    > **Note**: If a user exists in LDAP, but not in Alfresco, they will not be able to log in to Alfresco when SAML SSO is enabled.
+    > **Note**: If a user exists in LDAP, but not in Alfresco, they will not be able to log in to Alfresco when the SAML Module is enabled.
 See [Configuring LDAP (Active Directory)](LINK) for more information.

 2. Install ADFS.
 For example purposes we will use a domain name of `example.com` and a Federation Service name of `adfs.example.com`.